whalebone/wb-docs/en/resolver_changelog.rst

    CPU instructions, including AES, to the virtual machine.
 Otherwise, the resolver may fail because of a library dependency.

-   At least 70 GB of free disk space is required in the ``/var`` directory.
+   The filesystem containing ``/var`` must have a total capacity of at least 70 GB.
 See :doc:`local_resolver` for the complete system requirements.

 Release highlights
 ------------------